Grounding exercises: how they help children

 If your child names distressing objects or sounds, gently interrupt and suggest they choose something else.
 For example, you could say, ‘Yes, I know you can hear that, but what else can you hear?
 Can you hear the bird chirping?’

-Adapting this grounding exercise for children at different stages or with diverse abilities
+Adapting grounding exercises for children of different ages or children with diverse abilities

-For younger children, autistic children or children with disability, you could change the things you ask your child to focus on and name.
-For example, you could ask them to name the colours or shapes of objects around them, or things they can smell or touch.
+For younger children, children and teenagers with disability, autistic children and teenagers, and children and teenagers with other additional needs, you could change the things you ask your child to focus on.
+For example, you could ask them to name the colours or shapes of objects around them, or things they can smell.

-Older children might like to do the activity independently.
-You could show your child how to do the exercise, or record yourself talking them through it, and then suggest they use it when they need to calm themselves.
+Older children might like to do grounding exercises independently.
+You could show your child how to do an exercise.
+Or you could record yourself talking them through it and suggest they use it when they need to calm themselves.